Best Pond Heater and De-icer for Koi and Goldfish 2018 (Updated)

 Should I use a Pond Heater in Winter?

 If, however, your pond water becomes completely frozen and you have fish, it may be beneficial to add a heater to be safe.
-Koi in-particular are very sensitive to water oxygen levels, with most Koi owners choosing to run a de-icer during the winter to ensure their fish have the best possible environment to hibernate.
+Koi in-particular are very sensitive to dissolved oxygen levels, with most Koi owners choosing to run a de-icer during the winter to ensure their fish have the best possible environment to hibernate.

 Adding a heater or de-icer forms just one step of safely “winterizing” a fish pond, so for more information on the other steps be sure to check our main guide on winter care here.